Kevin overbey, owner and artistic director

 Amanda currently works as a speech-language pathologist; however, continues to explore and share her love for dance as she teaches and choreographs non-competitive/competitive hip-hop routines for local studios and dance teams in Western North Carolina.
 She is ever-grateful for the significant impact of dance education in her life and desires to foster a love for dance in the lives of others.

 Veronica Zink has been a professional ballet trainer and coach in the United States and England for over twenty years.
 She trained in England, Boston, and New York, received her teacher certification from the Associated Arts School in London, furthered her studies at the Boston Ballet and the Joffrey Ballet Schools, and was soloist in Rhode Island Ballet Theatre.
 She has taught in the California State University system and was Ballet Mistress for Amherst Ballet Theatre and the Academy of Performing Arts as well as in private studios across the country.
 Her students have been accepted at such schools and universities as the Kirov Academy, American Ballet Theatre, Joffrey Ballet, Nutmeg Conservatory of the Arts, Washington Ballet, Houston Ballet, Interlochen Arts Academy as well as Juilliard, SUNY/Purchase, Florida State, UNCC, and Winthrop.
 She also has students who have danced in Broadway shows.
-On a personal note, she lives with her cat, Pansy, has a daughter, Louisa, who was a professional modern dancer, and 2 adorable grandaughters, Paloma and Monica.
+On a personal note, Ms. Ronnie lives with her cat, Tika.
+She also has a daughter Louisa, who was a professional modern dancer, and 2 adorable granddaughters, Paloma and Monica.

 Tigre macpherson, Jazz, Tap, Intro to Modern